title: Client. Task Client

 ac.abort(); // Abort waiting for the event

-ee.emit('foo'); // Prints: Waiting for the event was canceled!
+ee.emit('foo'); // Prints: Waiting for the event was canceled!Parameters

-Name | Type |
+| Name | Type |

-emitter | EventEmitter <DefaultEventMap > |
+emitter | EventEmitter<DefaultEventMap> |

 eventName | string | symbol |